-Broadband revenue for the years ended December 31, 2020, 2019 and 2018 was \$3,689,159, \$3,222,605, and \$2,887,455, respectively.
+Broadband revenue for the years ended December 31, 2021 and 2020 was \$3,925,089 and \$3,689,159, respectively.
 Broadband revenue is derived principally through monthly charges to residential subscribers of our broadband services.
 Revenue is impacted by rate increases, changes in the number of customers, including additional services sold to our existing subscribers, and changes in speed tiers.
-Additionally, revenue is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.
+Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.

-Broadband revenue increased \$466,554 (14%) for the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The increase was due primarily to higher average recurring broadband revenue per broadband customer, primarily driven by certain rate increases and service level changes, and an increase in broadband customers, partially offset by customer credits issued for service outages following certain storms.
+Broadband revenue increased \$235,930 (6%) for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+The increase was due primarily to higher average recurring broadband revenue per broadband customer, primarily driven by certain rate increases and service level changes, and an increase in broadband customers, as well as customer credits issued in 2020 for service outages following certain storms that occurred in 2020.